-I had to dust off my Pythagorean Theorum to figure out the dimensions of the corner pieces and the interior.
+I had to dust off my Pythagorean Theorem to figure out the dimensions of the corner pieces and the interior!

-I ended up taking it way farther and customizing it myself to add the Mercedez-Benz logos, the 360 degree screen they have inside the stadium, and paint the grass in the field.
-I’m pumped to line it with aluminum foil in a few weeks and fill it with treats!
+I ended up taking it way farther and customizing it myself to add some diecut field lines, pennants, and little hand-iced rolos for Xs and Os.
+I’m pumped to line it with aluminum foil and fill it with treats!

 As one of the final touches, I made printouts of some little foam fingers (premade cupcake toppers exist but it seemed like a wild goose chase to find them), cut them out, and folded them with double-sided tape around a toothpick).
 If you want to make your own, here’s a free little downloadable!